imagekit-developer/imagekit-php/README.md

 Get the image EXIF, pHash, and other metadata for uploaded files in the ImageKit.io media library using this API.

-Refer to the [get image metadata for uploaded media files API](https://docs.imagekit.io/api-reference/metadata-api/get-image-metadata-for-uploaded-media-files) for a better understanding of the **Request & Response Structure**.
+Refer to the [get image metadata for uploaded media files API](https://docs.imagekit.io/api-reference/metadata-api/get-image-metadata-for-uploaded-media-files) for a better understanding of the **request & response structure**.

 #### Example
 ```php